pawelsobala/blog/content/about.md

 title: About
 ---

 My name is Pawel Sobala and I am a data science enthusiast.
 My interests encompass (but are not limited to) the statistical programming language R, data analysis, financial markets, cyber insurance and football.
-For my professional experience, please refer to [LinkedIn](https://linkedin.com/pawel-sobala-17560310b).
+For my professional experience, please refer to my [LinkedIn](https://linkedin.com/pawel-sobala-17560310b) page.

 In addition blog entries I am posting regularly on [Twitter](https://twitter,com/pawel_sobala).